zikula-modules/Mediashare/docs/readme.txt

 1.1) Files on the local file system

-     Create a directory named "mediashare" in the main PostNuke directory.
+     Create a directory named "mediashare" in the main Zikula directory.
 Make sure this directory is writable by the webserver.
 This will be the place for all the files that you upload.